-\All pricing is per person double occupancy.
+All pricing is per person double occupancy.
 Airfare is not included on all extensions.
-LAND OF THE ICE BEARS: AN IN-DEPTH EXPLORATION OF ARCTIC SVALBARD 11 DAYS/9 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER PRICES FROM: \$10,740 to \$20,100 (See page 45 for complete prices.)
+Above represents 2019 pricing.
+Call for 2020 pricing.
+LAND OF THE ICE BEARS: AN IN-DEPTH EXPLORATION OF ARCTIC SVALBARD 11 DAYS/9 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER PRICES FROM: \$10,740 to \$20,100 (See pages 40-41 for complete prices.)
 High Arctic archipelago situated between Norway and the North Pole, Svalbard is a place of deep fjords, snowcapped mountains, massive sheets of ice, and magnificent polar bears.
 Travel under the midnight sun aboard National Geographic Explorer, and experience nature in its purest form.
-EXPEDITION HIGHLIGHTS - Search for the very symbol of the Arctic-polar bears-and observe these majestic creatures in their natural habitat, on the sea ice. - Take naturalist-led walks, and cruise among beautiful icebergs in a Zodiac or a kayak. - Experience the legendary midnight sun: the ethereal light of the northern summer, when the sun never sets. - ▶ Watch for walruses, bearded and ringed seals, arctic foxes, and reindeer. - Spend 5 days in Norway's Fjords before, or 4 days amid Iceland's wonders after your Arctic adventure.
+EXPEDITION HIGHLIGHTS - ► Search for the very symbol of the Arctic-polar bears-and observe these majestic creatures in their natural habitat, on the sea ice. - ► Take naturalist-led walks, and cruise among beautiful icebergs in a Zodiac or a kayak. - Experience the legendary midnight sun: the ethereal light of the northern summer, when the sun never sets. - ▶ Watch for walruses, bearded and ringed seals, arctic foxes, and reindeer. - ► Spend five-days in Norway's Fjords before, or four-days amid Iceland's wonders after your Arctic adventure.
 Check out our extensions at expeditions.com/bearext GLOBAL PERSPECTIVES GUEST SPEAKERS MIKE LIBECKI 2013 National Geographic Adventurer of the Year with 60 expeditions and multiple first ascents under his belt.
-He is aboard June 2, 2019.
+He is aboard Jun.
+2, 2019.

 BOB JACOBEL Bob has been a participant in the U.S. Antarctic Research Program since 1987, researching icesheets.
+The

-The Jacobel Glacier on West Antarctica is named in his honor.
-He is aboard June 9, 2019.
+Jacobel Glacier on West Antarctica is named in his honor.
+He is aboard Jun.
+9, 2019.
 TONY WHEELER Tony is a co-founder of Lonely Planet and collaborator on 50+ projects in the developing world with the ability.
-Andrew is the Strategic Adviser for Environmental and Science Journalism for the National Geographic Society and is aboard June 23, 2019.
-Polar bear on an ice floe.
+Andrew is the Strategic Adviser for Environmental and Science Journalism for the National Geographic Society and is aboard Jun.
+23, 2019.

 Planet Wheeler Foundation.
-He is aboard June 16, 2019.
+He is aboard Jun.
+16, 2019.